 II.a.
 Certificate reference number:

 II.
 Pathogen Free Status

-Conventional:

-Conditioned SPF:
+Conventional: Conditioned SPF:

 Barrier raised SPF:

-Other - specify: III.
-Fitness for transportation

-Part II: Zoosanitary information The undersigned Official Veterinarian certifies that the consignment described above is fit for transport, subject to any conditions specified below, and that the animals satisfy the following zoosanitary requirements: Special conditions for transport; Yes No If there are special conditions for transport, provide complete information of these conditions.
+Other - specify: Ill.
+Fitness for transportation The undersigned Official Veterinarian certifies that the consignment described above is fit for transport, subject to any conditions specified below, and that the animals satisfy the following zoosanitary requirements: Special conditions for transport; Yes No If there are special conditions for transport, provide complete information of these conditions.

+Part II: Zoosanitary information

 Official Veterinarian:

 Name and address (in capital letters): Official position:

 Date: Signature:

 Stamp: